Asymptotics of local face distributions and the face distribution of the complete graph

 \begin{example} We give two examples of embeddings of $K_4$, the complete graph on $4$ vertices, in Figure \ref{fig:firstexample}.
+The local rotations are drawn in clockwise order around each vertex, and $R \cdot E$ traces around the faces counter-clockwise.
 The example on the left is a planar embedding.
 The example on the right is an embedding on the torus, but we represent it with a drawing on the plane with edges crossing.
 Both embeddings are given by maps where the set of darts $D$ is:

 The planar embedding has

 The embedding on the torus has

 \end{example}